-We could be here all day discussing the quality of essential oils, after all they are the natural extracts of aromatic plants, trees, fruits and flowers, so the quality is influenced by the way they are grown.
-Factors like soil type, altitude, country of origin, the amount of sunshine and rainfall all come into play.
+We could be here all day discussing the quality of essential oils, factors like soil type, altitude, country of origin, the amount of sunshine and rainfall all come into play.
 Harvesting at peak times, storage of crops and the extraction process must also be considered when determining the quality of an oil.
 We don’t have all day of course so I’ve put together some info that will hopefully point you in the right direction when choosing your supplier.

-You’ll see batch specific GC reports referred to a lot by any essential oil supplier worth their salt.
-This is the main method used for testing the precise chemical makeup of an oil.
-Gas Chromatography shows the order in which the different constituents of an oil vaporise, with the quantity of each constituent expressed as a percentage.
+You’ll see batch specific GC reports referred to a lot by any essential oil supplier worth their salt, as this is the main method used for testing the precise chemical makeup of an oil.
+Gas Chromatography shows the order in which the different constituents of an oil vaporise, and the quantity of each constituent expressed as a percentage.
 Some oils have over 400 constituents and many oils have the same constituents but in different proportions.
-These differences will determine it’s beneficial properties, I’ll use Lavender as an example;

 If the oils are being used for therapeutic purposes these test are a must. because oils grown in different countries and conditions can have different compositions, so their uses and safety concerns will be different, also if it has been altered in any way chemicals that shouldn’t be there will show up and the batch will be rejected by any reputable company.